marcomansilla/vue-scaffold/README.rst

 Testing Stuff
 -------------

-Adding for testing pourpuses upload forms, single and multiple with and without the API
+Adding for testing pourpuses upload forms, single and multiple with API

 TODO
 ----